oaweidah/Graphics-Final-Project/README.md

 # Graphics-Final-Project
-Using OpenGL libraries to implement the marching cubes algorithm on two mathematical functions and generating 3d geometries for each of them.
+Using OpenGL libraries in C++ to implement the marching cubes algorithm on two mathematical functions and generating 3d geometries for each of them.